Catalogue of Flat-Band Stoichiometric Materials: Results

 \subsection{Flat-band material candidates}

-Among the \FlatBandNbrCuratedMaterials~high-quality flat-band materials, we select \FlatBandNbrBestMaterials~best representative flat-band materials in Appendix~\ref{app:bestflatbands} for further experimental investigation.
+Among the \FlatBandNbrCuratedMaterials~high-quality flat-band materials, we select \FlatBandNbrBestMaterials~best representative flat-band materials in \sirefappbestflatbands\ for further experimental investigation.
 Most of the \FlatBandNbrBestMaterials~materials host one (or more than one) of the Kagome, pyrochlore, Lieb, bipartite and split sublattices in their crystal structures.
-For each of the five types of sublattice, we select here one representative material, which hosts best flat-band segments on (or close to) the Fermi level and explain their physical origin using the $S$-matrix method \cite{S-matrix}.
-All of the five representative flat-band materials are chemically realistic, experimentally paramagnetic and not Mott insulators.
+For each of the five types of sublattice, we select one representative material, which hosts best flat-band segments on (or close to) the Fermi level, and explain its physical origin using the $S$-matrix method \cite{S-matrix}.
+All of the five representative flat-band materials are chemically realistic, experimentally paramagnetic and not Mott insulators, which is consistent with our paramagnetic calculations.

 The five typical materials are \ch{KAg[CN]2} [\icsdweb{30275}, SG 163 (\sgsymb{163})] with approximate Kagome sublattice formed by Ag atoms, \ch{Pb2Sb2O7} [\icsdweb{27120}, SG 227 (\sgsymb{227})] with pyrochlore sublattice formed by Pb atoms, \ch{Rb2CaH4} [\icsdweb{65196}, SG 139 (\sgsymb{139})] with Lieb sublattice formed by Ca and H atoms, \ch{Ca2NCl} [\icsdweb{62555}, SG 166 (\sgsymb{166})] with bipartite sublattice formed by Ca and N atoms, and \ch{WO3} [\icsdweb{108651}, SG 221 (\sgsymb{221})] with split sublattice formed by W and O atoms.
 Their crystal structures are shown in Fig.~\ref{fig:mainfig2}(a)-(e) and the orbital characters of the flat bands in the five materials are shown in the orbital-projected band structures in Fig.~\ref{fig:mainfig2}(f)-(j).
-As detailed in Appendix~\ref{app:theoryexplanation}, based on the crystal structure and orbital-projected bands of these materials, we have constructed effective tight-binding Hamiltonians using the $S$-matrix method \cite{S-matrix} and found that they can successfully explain the origins of flat bands.
-The flat bands of other materials of similar crystal structures can be found in the \webflatband.
-In the following two paragraphs, we use \ch{Ca2NCl} to showcase the application of the $S$-matrix method in explaining the origin of flat bands.
+As detailed in \sirefapptheoryexplanation, based on the crystal structure and orbital-projected bands of these materials, we have constructed effective tight-binding Hamiltonians using the $S$-matrix method \cite{S-matrix} and found that they can successfully explain the origins of flat bands.
+The flat bands of other materials of similar crystal structures can be found in the \webflatbandacronym.
+In the Methods section, we use \ch{Ca2NCl} to showcase the application of the $S$-matrix method in explaining the origin of flat bands.